-Mike Tucker is the Speaker/Director for Faith For Today Television Ministries and serves as the host of the award-winning show, Lifestyle Magazine.
+Mike Tucker served as the Speaker/Director for Faith For Today from 2004 – 2020.
+He continues to serve as a seminar presenter with “Mad About Marriage”, “The Choice”, “Good Grief: Tears To Joy”, and as the host of the award-winning show, Lifestyle Magazine.

-Mike has devoted his life to ministry and has a career marked by service to God and his community.
-He served for 17 years as Senior Pastor of the 2000-member Seventh-day Adventist Church in Arlington, Texas.
+Having devoted his life to ministry, his career is marked by service to God as a senior pastor and leader for his denomination.
 He has additional experience as a counselor, Christian high school Bible teacher, youth pastor, and senior chaplain for medical and psychiatric facilities.

 Gayle Tucker joined the Faith For Today Television team full time in 2009 as Associate Speaker.
 She was the co-host of the flagship program Lifestyle Magazine and other Faith For Today productions.

 Gayle devoted her life to ministry and served for sixteen years as Pastor of Administration, Music, and Worship at the Arlington Seventh-day Adventist Church in Arlington, Texas.
 She was the first woman to become a Credentialed Commissioned Minister in the Southwestern Union Conference of Seventh-day Adventists.